 Done well, customer self-service offers a very attractive, low cost, low friction option for those many customers who prefer to engage in this way.
 It can be a great experience for a customer, getting what they need at a time that suits them, potentially outside the operational hours of a call centre.

 Self-service does however come with challenges.
+Despite that apparent efficiency of self-service, it’s not a one size fits all solution.
 The cost of the technology, the design and the user testing required to ensure complexity is hidden from a customer is not insignificant and is usually incurred repeatedly for every self-service channel deployed.

 This has led to an increase in demand for User Experience (UX) design capability to make interactions on a website (or app, or any other channel) a great user experience and more likely to be successful.
 UX best practice is a moving target as customer expectations of what an experience should be changes in line with the evolving consumer experience more widely.
-Website design remains essentially an ongoing activity, remaining contemporary is a constant endeavor requiring design, development and user field testing for all enhancements.
+Website design remains essentially an ongoing activity, remaining contemporary is a constant endeavour requiring design, development and user field testing for all enhancements.
 As usability issues emerge (if analytics are good enough) they need to be fixed in code.
 Experience across the variety of consuming devices adds complexity here too.

 Emerging platforms like WhatsApp and Facebook Messenger offer new vistas for customer self-service.
 These channels are attractive due to their asynchronous, mobile, and ever-accessible nature.
 The pattern of these interactions: mobile, asynchronous, and always accessible make them particularly convenient for customers.